 As a believer, I still sin.
 No surprise there.
 I’m growing and developing in the faith but I still blow it regularly.
 Therefore, to keep my heart clean, I need to confess regularly as well.

-One of my favorite Bible teachers, Tom Constable, explains why regular confession is necessary:
+One of my favorite Bible teachers explains why regular confession is necessary:

 Like our hands, our hearts get dirty.
 It’s just the way it is.
 But authentic confession cleanses.
 That’s also the way it is.
 While hand sanitizer may only get 99.9% of the germs on your hands, because of Jesus, confession brings 100% cleansing to your heart.

 So how’s your heart today?
 Chances are, it needs some attention.
-In a world gone sideways, maybe this would be a good time to visit the throne of grace?
+In a world gone sideways, maybe this would be a good time to visit the throne of grace and bare your heart before God?
 Remember, you can always come as you are but you’ll never stay as you came.

 It’s a new day with God.
 Run with it.